ying-teaching/chat-demo-2022/docs/ch01-login-register.md

 };
 ```

-It is necessary to return `unsubscribe` in the `useEffect` to avoid resource leak.
+It is necessary to return `unsubscribe` in the `useLayoutEffect` to avoid resource leak.
 RN calls the `unsubscribe` when the login screen is not long used.
 The `onAuthStateChanged` subscription works in register screen because when login screen is still in the screen stack when a user navigates to register screen.
 If a user is authenticated either by `login` or `regist`, the current navigation stack is replaced by the home screen.
 When `navigation.replace('Home');` is executed, the `unsubscribe` is called to clean resources used by `onAuthStateChanged`.

 ### 5.4 Logout